2025-26 Application Process

 The Systems Change Fellowship supports LA-based nonprofit initiatives led by those with lived experience of the systemic issues they’re tackling.

-The program focuses on peer-learning and relationship-building, connecting as a part of the interwoven landscape of social justice in Los Angeles.
+The program focuses on peer-learning and relationship building, connecting as a part of the interwoven landscape of social justice in Los Angeles.
 Our cohort members tackle a wide range of interconnected systemic issues through policy advocacy, narrative and culture shift, and building power.

 Monthly convenings run from September to May.

-For more details, join our Information Session on May 2nd.
+For more details, join our Information Session on April 30th.

 Each cohort member is offered:

-• A $10,000 unrestricted grant, plus more raised through the SJPLA network.
+A $10,000 unrestricted grant, plus more raised through the SJPLA network.

-• Being an important part of the SJPLA community after their program ends.
-We continue to be a touchstone and support for alumni from years past.
+Increased exposure through SJPLA's network, and being an important part of the SJPLA community after their program ends.
+We continue to be a touchstone and support for alum from years past.

 Eligibility Requirements